Factorizability of optimal quantum sequence discrimination under maximum-confidence measurements: Maximum-confidence discrimination of quantum sequences

-In this subsection, we present our main result, showing that the optimal quantum sequence discrimination under maximum-confidence measurements can always be achieved just by performing quantum state discrimination independently at each step of the quantum sequence.
-To this end, we first introduce the notion of maximum-confidence measurement in quantum sequence discrimination.
+In this subsection, we present our main result, showing that the optimal quantum sequence discrimination under MCMs can always be achieved just by performing quantum state discrimination independently at each step of the quantum sequence.
+To this end, we first introduce the notion of MCM in quantum sequence discrimination.